 A poor level of ground surface visibility was observed across the majority of the subject land.
 Visibility was generally limited to vehicle and access tracks, small erosional scars near gullies and under trees.
-Consequently, the numerous sites which were identified during the investigations were generally located in such areas of limited ground surface visibility.
+Consequently, the numerous sites which were identified during the investigations were generally located in such limited areas of ground surface visibility.
 These sites are considered to represent a sample of the existing archaeological resource currently present within the subject land.
 Additional Aboriginal cultural heritage is to be expected within the study area but could not be detected as a result of the dense ground cover which reduced visibility.

-Following the pedestrian survey, the eastern precinct was considered more archaeologically sensitive than the western precinct due to the presence of a substantial wetland and the confluence of a 2nd order creek with Littlefields Creek.
-The sensitivity was reflected in the frequency and diversity of artefact and raw material types which were identified on the surface during the pedestrian survey.
-Of the three PADs identified during the survey, only Fernhill Mulgoa 12 (#45-5-3230) is to be substantially affected by the proposed subdivision, while the only previously recorded site to be affected by the proposed subdivision is Fernhill Mulgoa 7 (#45-5-3242), consisting of a ground axe fragment and two associated artefacts.

-Subsurface archaeological test excavations were undertaken in accordance with the Code of Practice in order to adequately demonstrate the nature of archaeological deposit within the PAD Fernhill Mulgoa 12 (#45-5-3230).
-The testing was only undertaken within the footprint of the proposed subdivision, and therefore did not fully test the northern part of the PAD.
-The subsurface testing showed that while the PAD contained areas with higher artefact densities, the majority of the PAD contained an overall density of artefacts considered as being below the background average for the Cumberland Plain.

-Artefact concentrations were located on higher ridgelines overlooking the creek within the eastern precinct.
-Despite test pits containing relatively high densities per pit, the results of the test excavations show that artefact numbers rapidly decrease in surrounding test pits and that artefact scatters are highly concentrated in size.
+study area but could not be detected as a result of the dense ground cover which reduced visibility.
+Following the pedestrian survey, the eastern precinct was considered more archaeologically sensitive than the western precinct due to the presence of a substantial wetland and the confluence of a 2 nd order creek with Littlefields Creek.
+Confidence of a 2 order creek with Littleffelds Creek.
+Subsurface archaeological test excavations were undertaken in accordance to the Code of Practice in order to adequately demonstrate the nature of archaeological deposit The testing was only undertaken within the footprint of the proposed subdivision, and did therefore not fully test subsurface testing showed areas with higher artefact densities, an overall density of artefacts considered as being below the background average for the Cumberland Plain.
+Artefact concentrations were located on Despite test pits containing relatively high densities per pit, the results of the test excavations show that artefact numbers rapidly decrease in surrounding test pits and that artefact scatters are highly concentrated in size.
 Following the completion of an artefact analysis, the artefact assemblage obtained from the PAD is considered to be locally representative and does not contain associated archaeological features.
 In addition, the artefact concentrations have been adequately sampled through the test excavation process, and it is unlikely that further salvage excavations would provide additional information relating to the Aboriginal occupation of the Mulgoa Valley.

-As a result of the test excavations, the following sites are to be updated on the AHIMS database:

-- Fernhill Mulgoa 7 (#45-5-3242) is to be updated to incorporate the artefact concentration contained in test pits 53 and 57. - Fernhill Mulgoa 12 (#45-5-3230) is to be updated based on the results of the test excavations, and will include all Aboriginal cultural heritage identified as a result of the test excavations, as well as artefact scatters Fernhill Mulgoa 13 and Fernhill Mulgoa 14.
+As a result of the test excavations, the following sites are to be updated on the AHIMS database: • Fernhill Mulgoa 7 (#45-5-3242) is to be updated .
+Fernhill Mulgoa 12 (#45-5-3230) is to be updated , as well as artefact scatters Fernhill Mulgoa 13 and Fernhill Mulgoa 14.
 In summary, although identified Aboriginal heritage has been recorded within the study area, there are no current constraints on the proposed rezoning of the western precinct.
-With regards to the eastern precinct, subsurface archaeological testing has confirmed that the majority of the PAD Fernhill Mulgoa 12 (#45-5-3230) does not contain Aboriginal cultural heritage.
+With regards to the eastern precinct, subsurface archaeological testing has confirmed that the majority does not contain Aboriginal cultural heritage.
 Where artefact concentrations are present, the test excavations have adequately characterised both the nature and extent of the artefact scatters.

-8.2 The Proposed Work and Potential Impacts
+7.2 The Proposed Work and Potential Impacts

 As described in Section 1.2, the study area consists of the boundaries of the entire Fernhill estate while the eastern and western precincts refer to the respective parts of the proposed development.
 The proponent proposes to construct a new rural residential development within the eastern and western precincts of the study area.
-The overall development proposal is in its early stages and proposed subdivision plans are included as Figure 1.6 and Figure 1.7.
+The overall development proposal is due to be submitted to the Council and proposed subdivision plans are included as 1.2 and Figure 1.7.
 The development will include subdivision of the land for rural residences, the construction of multiple domestic buildings and associated infrastructure, and the construction of services and roads throughout the study area.